tabletcorry/sysadvent-articles/graphite.markdown

 The best thing about the components being independent is that you can run graphite on your existing RRD data with no hassle.
 While there are advantages to using whisper, it is not required to get the power of graphite.

+The only negatives that I currently hold against graphite are:

+* The documentation is still a bit lacking, though they are working to improve this
+* The learning curve can be a bit steep.
+This is offset by the ability to save named graphs for all users to see.
+* They use launchpad and thus bazaar, for their project management and source control.
+In a post-github world, this is starting to get a bit painful.

 The Power of Filters & Functions